 - Get your seasonal flu vaccine.

-Kennedy Krieger Institute scheduled events happening at Kennedy Krieger, or in other locations, may be impacted by the ongoing and rapidly changing COVID-19 outbreak.
+Kennedy Krieger Institute scheduled events happening at Kennedy Krieger, or in other locations, may be impacted by changes to the public health environment.
 Please check the specific event notice in this section of the Web site to confirm the status of the meeting or event in which you are interested or registered to attend.
 Meetings should be conducted virtually whenever possible, especially during times of increased transmission.

 If you are planning an onsite or virtual conference, please contact ConferenceReservations@KennedyKrieger.org as soon as possible to start the process of requesting a new event.